artefactual-sdps/enduro/docs/src/dev-manual/deps.md

 of `golang.org/x/sync`.

-Avoid `go get -u ./...` or `go get -u=patch ./...` because it gets the latest versions of all the dependencies of ou rapplication.
+Avoid `go get -u ./...` or `go get -u=patch ./...` because it gets the latest versions of all the dependencies of our application.

 ## Major dependency updates